 🎵 HOMESCHOOL MUSIC: Happy Birthday Mozart!

 Happy birthday to one of the greatest musical composers of all time, Wolfgang Amadeus Mozart, born on this day in 1756 in Salzburg, Austria.
-Here are some little Mozart lessons that you can share with your homeschool students this week.
+Here are some little Mozart lessons that you can share with your homeschool music students this week.

 🖋 🇺🇸 WONDERFUL WORDS (and Music!): Lift Every Voice and Sing